Noach: On how the purge was delivered

 Rabbi taught that, in conferring honor, the Bible commences with the greatest, in cursing with the least important.
 With regard to cursing, the Gemara reasoned that Rabbi must have meant the punishment of the Flood, as Genesis 7:23 says, "And He blotted out every living substance which was upon the face of the ground, both man and cattle," starting with the people before the cattle.

 Reading in Genesis 7:23 that "every living substance was destroyed that was upon the face of the ground"—people and animals alike—the Gemara asked how the beasts had sinned (to deserve this punishment).
 A baraita on the authority of Rabbi Joshua ben Karḥa compared this to a father who set up a bridal canopy for his son and prepared a banquet with every sort of food.
 But then his son died.
 So the father broke up the canopy, saying that he had prepared it only for his son.
 Now that the son was dead, the father had no need for a banquet.
 Thus, God created the animals only for the benefit of people.
 Now that people had sinned, God had no need for the animals.

+Noah as common ancestor of non jews and jews

 The Mishnah taught that those who vow not to benefit from the children of Noah may not benefit from non-Jews, but may benefit from Jews.
 The Gemara asked how Jews could be excluded from the "children of Noah," as Genesis 7:23 indicates that all humanity descended from Noah.
 The Gemara answered that since God singled out Abraham, Jews are considered descendants of Abraham.